framps/raspiBackupDoc/en/src/configuration-examples.md

 The remote Windows backup file system should be defined in `/etc/fstab` and be mounted automatically.
 The entire system is backed up each time.
-Please note that the file system on the SMB drive must support files larger than 4GB, because the tar files are usually over 4GB in size.
+Please note that the file system on the SMB drive has to support files larger than 4GB, because the tar files are usually over 4GB in size.
 FAT32 is not sufficient.
 See also [Which filesystem can be used on the backup partition](which-filesystem-can-be-used-on-the-backup-partition.md)